sirgeadas/Projeto-Ansible_LSF/0. Getting Started/Part3.md

 ***

-The machines are ready to do ansible playbooks on the target machines. 🎉:partying_face:
+The machines are ready to do ansible playbooks on the target machines. 🎉

 [Onto Part 4!](Part4.md) :arrow_forward: